Best Jobs for Retirees

 11. Become a freelancer

 Plenty of media, corporate and nonprofit websites are looking for freelancers to write, edit or design content.
 Freelancewriting.com and Freelance Writing Jobs provide a long list of freelance writing opportunities culled from several top sites, along with advice and tips for freelance writers.
-Freelancer.com offers a wide variety of freelancing jobs in categories such as design, media and architecture, as well as writing and content.
+Freelancer.com offers a wide variety of freelancing jobs in categories such as design and media, as well as writing and content.
 Krop is a useful site for developers and designers, but it also posts jobs for copywriters and copy editors.

 If you fancy yourself a skilled photographer, you can also earn extra cash by selling photos to stock art sites such as Getty Images/iStock and Shutterstock.
 At both sites, you must apply to be a contributor by submitting samples of your photos, illustrations, videos or audio.
 If approved, you’ll earn royalties when your files are downloaded by paying clients.

 Getty Images royalty rates are 20% for still images and 25% for video clips. iStock royalty rates start at 15% for photos and 20% for videos and illustrations, and Shutterstock’s royalty payouts are between 15% and 40%.
+You can also browse job listings on Linkedin and Indeed to find freelance jobs in your desired field.
+Researchers, project managers, assistants, AI professionals, consultants and off-site managers are only a few of the great jobs waiting for you.
+Plus, many are off-site, so you can work wherever you want.

 12. Sell your creations